-But that point you just made, I think it's quite important, there's a real tendency for us to assume, regardless of the recession, there's always a tendency to assume that if we increase prices, patients, customers are going to resent that and say, why are you doing this?
-But of course, every business increases prices.
+But that point you just made, I think it's quite important we there's a real tendency for us to assume every regardless of the recession is always a set tendency to assume that if we increase prices, patients, customers are going to resent that and say, Why are you doing this?
+But of course, every business increases process.
 And it's not necessarily the case that all our patients are going to say, well, that's rude.
-That's insensitive, we can't do it.
-Can you make exceptions for some people who are struggling?
+That's insensitive, we can do it.
+And can you make exceptions for some people who are struggling?

 Yes, you can on an individual basis.
-If you know, Mr. Smith is struggling, you can say, look, it stays the same for you.
-But you know, I always bring it back to, look at the cost of the tattoos on their arms, or the handbag dangling off their arm.
+If you know, Mr. Smith, struggling, you can say, look, it stays the same for you.
+But you know, I always bring it back to look at the cost of the tattoos on their arms, or the handbag dangling off their arm.
 And you know, people do still have money, and they're choosing where they spend it.
 And if they want to get out of pain, then the quickest option is to come and see you guys.

+I think.
 I'm not sure if it was during the last recession, or sometimes similar to that.
-But I do remember talking to somebody who analysed people's spending practices, and they'd found that people were still spending on domestic luxuries, on things that made them feel better, even though other things, perhaps what people might regard as more sensible things were having to bear the brunt of the financial difficulties.
-And so I suppose you've got to convince them that your health care is as important as your nails or your tattoo or your handbag, or, I'm trying to think of the male equivalent, all these things like that.
+But I do remember talking to somebody who analysed your cupcakes and making me cough.
+You'd analyse people's spending practices, and they'd found that people were still spending on domestic luxuries on things that made them feel better, even though other things perhaps what people might regard as more sensible things were having to bear the brunt of the financial difficulties.
+And so I suppose you've got to convince them that your health care is as important as your nails or your tattoo or your handbag, or Yeah, I'm trying to think of the male equivalent, always things like that.

 Yeah, it's very true.
-And I've put up clients' prices, obviously with them many, many hundreds of times now, over almost a decade, and no one has ever come back to me and said, their patients had a fit.
-No one, it's always the fear that the patients are going to leave, or they're going to be more expensive than the guy down the road.
+And I've put up clients prices with obviously with them many, many hundreds of times Now over almost a decade, and no one has ever come back to me and said their patients had a fit.
+No one, it's always the fear that the patients are going to leave.
+You know, or they're going to be more expensive than the guy down the road.
 But actually differentiating your price is the best thing you can do.
+Because otherwise, what differentiates things perhaps a little bit more than everyone else around you.
+So someone came to me the other day and said, Everyone around here is charging 40 or 45 quid, so I'm stuck.
+And I said, well, not necessarily.
+You don't have to do what they're doing.
+Because otherwise we have a race to the bottom.
+And then one of your things on here about recession problems is reducing fees, isn't it?
+Yeah.
+Trying to be nice to your patients.
+Yeah.
+Which might actually be a kick in your own teeth.
+Exactly.